-This morning, I woke to a four-letter word poking me in the forehead to wake up.
+This morning, a four-letter word was poking me in the forehead to wake up.

 When I first sat down to write about my word of the year, I thought I was going to write about something else: trust.